Instructions for Authors

 - Suggested components: abstract, introduction, case report and discussion, references.

 Letters to the Editor

-The journal encourages commentaries of published articles and other materials that are of general interest to the readers or medical community as a whole.
+The Journal encourages commentaries of published articles and other materials that are of general interest to the readers or medical community as a whole.
 Communications should be directed to the chief editor.
-It should not exceed 500 word.
+It should not exceed 500 words.